Xyfir/Documentation/xyfir-annotations/integration.md

 - `bookSeries`: *string* - A search query for finding annotation sets by their books' series.
 - `bookAuthors`: *string* - A search query for finding annotation sets by their books' authors.
 - `title`: *string* - A search query for finding annotation sets by their title.
+- `description`: *string* - A search query for finding annotation sets by their description.

 ## Downloading Annotation Sets